 Prior to this role, Sean worked as Senior Sanctions Policy Advisor at OFAC, where he developed policy for consideration by senior Treasury officials and served as a primary interagency liaison for the NSC, Department of State and Intelligence Community.
 He also served as a License Examining Officer in the Office of Foreign Assets Control in the Treasury.

-Earlier in his career, Kane worked as Head of Risk Consultancy at the AKE Group in London, and as a Global Risk Analyst in the London office of Merchant International Group.
+Earlier in his career, Sean worked as Head of Risk Consultancy at the AKE Group in London, and as a Global Risk Analyst in the London office of Merchant International Group.

 Quotes & Interviews

 Quoted in “White House Authorizes Secondary Sanctions Against Overseas Banks Tied to North Korea,” Association of Certified Anti-Money Laundering Specialists (ACAMS) moneylaundering.com, September 21, 2017

 Quoted in “More Designated Parties See Names Removed from US Blacklists: Sources,” Association of Certified Anti-Money Laundering Specialists (ACAMS) moneylaundering.com, September 12, 2017